Lock in your next ski trip with just a £99pp deposit. T&Cs apply

 Alyeska Resort restaurants

-• Seven Glaciers: Fine dining at 700m, accessed by the aerial tram - refined Alaskan cuisine with panoramic mountain views.
+• Seven Glaciers: Fine dining at 700m, reached by the aerial tram, serving refined Alaskan cuisine with panoramic mountain and glacier views.
+One of only a handful of AAA Four Diamond restaurants in Alaska.

-• Jack Sprat: Creative, locally sourced seasonal menus in Girdwood village - a standout for a small mountain community.
+• Jack Sprat: Creative, locally sourced seasonal cooking in the village, a standout for fresh fish and a globally inspired menu.

-• Chair 5 Restaurant: Casual Girdwood favourite with hearty comfort food, cold beers, and a locals' crowd.
+• Chair 5: A casual Girdwood favourite with hearty comfort food, pizza, cold beers, and a locals' crowd.

 Alyeska Resort après-ski